 With the vulgarity and crudeness of Conker’s Bad Fur Day, you might be able to at least argue for the brilliant songwriting and execution of the progression of the boss battle.
 In truth, the bellowing operatic pile of crap really can belt out a tune with conviction, making the whole affair as impressive as it is hilarious.
 If anything merits a roll of the eyes from your mom instead of a vicious scolding, Conker’s Bad Fur Day is probably the most passable.
 “Come on Mom, it’s art!
 Listen to the beauty of his voice.”

 If Conker’s Bad Fur Day is more or less innocently crude, South Park: The Stick of Truth brings an even heavier dose of free speech.
 Of course, South Park since its inception has been a show not only about pushing boundaries but blowing right by them in bold and outrageous fashion, often with great success.
 Matt Stone and Trey Parker’s recreation of South Park with the developers at Obsidian brings the world of South Park to life in the video game arena.

-Though South Park games have existed in the past, some even failing to reach completion, The Stick of Truth is the most authentic representation of the South Park universe yet.
-Everything you can expect to be included in the adventure makes an appearance, whether it’s murder, rape, and genocide, or racism, sexism, and general disregard for people’s feelings.
-Even Mr. Slave swallows a man whole with his anus.
-Explain that one away to your mother.
+Though South Park games have existed in the past, The Stick of Truth is the most authentic representation of the South Park universe yet.
+Everything you can expect to be included in the adventure makes an appearance, whether it’s genocide, racism, sexism, or general disregard for people’s feelings.